 DENTAL EXTRACTIONS IN DUNWOODY, GA

-Dental extraction in Dunwoody, GA, is the process of completely removing a tooth from its socket in the jawbone.
+Dental extraction is the process of completely removing a tooth from its socket in the jawbone.
 While the idea of having a tooth extracted can be daunting, it is a common dental procedure that can significantly improve oral health.
 There are various reasons for dental extractions, including the removal of impacted teeth, wisdom tooth extraction, severe cavities, root canal infections, and the need for orthodontic treatment.
 Fortunately, the process is generally straightforward and often requires just a single visit to your dentist.

 Reasons for Dental Extractions